 Continue incorporating the flour with your fingers.

 Once the dough comes together form it into a ball and knead it for 10 minutes.
-If the dough is sticking dust the dough and your hands with flour as needed.

 The dough will feel smooth and elastic once it's kneaded properly.